eegsynth/eegsynth/doc/scripts.md

 python launchcontrol.py -i ../../patches/launchcontrol.ini
 ```

-If the script is run without the `-i` option, it will default to the ini file in the
-current directory with the same name as the module.
-As explained [here](patching.md), we strongly
-advice you to place your edited [ini files](inifile.md) in a separate patch directory to keep
-your patches organized and free from conflicts with the EEGsynth repository.
+If the script is run without the `-i` option, it will default to the ini file in the current directory with the same name as the module.
+As explained [here](patching.md), we strongly advice you to place your edited [ini files](inifile.md) in a separate patch directory to keep your patches organized and free from conflicts with the EEGsynth repository.

 ## Design of the scripts

-To use the modules you do not need to be able to understand [Python](https://python.org) or be
-able to program.
-However, for those who do want to [contribute](contribute.md), what follows is
-an explanation of a 'skeleton' of code, that can be used to design you own module or extend the
-functionality of an existing one (although as explained [here](contribute.md) we do adhere to
-a modular design in which each module addresses a specific and limited function).
-When going
-through the code of a script like that, you will notice that most of the code is, in fact, the same.
+To use the modules you do not need to be able to understand [Python](https://python.org) or be able to program.
+However, for those who do want to [contribute](contribute.md), what follows is an explanation of a 'skeleton' of code, that can be used to design you own module or extend the functionality of an existing one (although as explained [here](contribute.md) we do adhere to a modular design in which each module addresses a specific and limited function).
+When going through the code of a script like that, you will notice that most of the code is, in fact, the same.

 ### Description and license

 Each script is prefaced with a commented text explaining it's functionality, as well as GNU license.
-Note that you are obliged to conform to the GNU General Public License (also in derived works):
+Note that you are obliged to conform to the GNU General Public License, also in derived works:

 ```
 #!/usr/bin/env python